fazilsubair/windows/README.md

 1. edited compose.yaml file Reduced the Cpu cores and Ram size
 2. changed the RDP ip
 3. changed the RDP username and Password

-there was some issues while running this so wrote a startup script start.sh

 ## Starting Manually